 Background

-The city’s Comprehensive Plan has a vision to make streets more walkable, comfortable, and connected.
-Similarly, NCDOT’s primary goal is to Make Transportation Safer.
-Unfortunately, Asheville has a poor track record when it comes to street safety as it continues to be listed in the top 10 North Carolina cities with high levels of crashes (2020 data, page 140).
+The City’s Comprehensive Plan has a vision to make streets more walkable, comfortable, and connected.
+Similarly, NCDOT’s primary goal is to make transportation safer.
+Unfortunately, Asheville has a poor track record when it comes to street safety, as it continues to be listed in the top 10 North Carolina cities with high levels of crashes.

 In this context, Merrimon Avenue is a neighborhood connector and commuter route with a documented higher-than-normal crash rate that lacks adequate bicycle and pedestrian facilities.
 Safety for all modes of transportation is a key factor for potential changes.